gennarinoos/mesh-ai-assist/README.md

 Specify a different `--data_path` if you have your data in a different location.
 You can use the default training config at `scripts/train_config.yml` or specify a different one with `--config_path`.
-You can also override the checkpoint directory (where the model will be saved) with `--checkpoint_dir`.
+You can also override the checkpoint directory specified in the config file (where the model will be saved) with `--checkpoint_dir`.
 If the training was interrupted, you can resume it by specifying the path to the checkpoint with `--resume`.

 ### Evaluation